rossetti/KSLBook/docs/13-Utilities.md

   + frequencies(DataColumn$<Int>$) IntegerFrequency
   + boxPlotSummary(DataColumn$<Double>$) BoxPlotSummary

-Extension functions are also available for the data frame and columns.
+Extension functions are also available for a data frame and its columns.
 The Kotlin data frame library has been included in the KSL as part of the API.
 Thus, clients also have access to the full features associated with the library.
 The main usage within the KSL is in the capturing of simulation output data.
 The easiest way to do this is by using the `KSLDatabase` class.
 Data frame instances can be requested as part of the database functionality of the KSL.

 ## KSL Database Utilities

-Some of the database functionality for use when accessing simulation results has already been discused in Chapter 5.
+Some of the database functionality for use when accessing simulation results has already been discussed in Chapter \@ref(simoa).
 This section presents some of the more general database utilities available within the KSL framework.
 These utilities basically exist to help with implementing the KSL database functionality.
 However, users may find some of this functionality useful for other purpose.
 However, these utilities are not meant as a substitute for more advanced database frameworks such as [JOOQ](https://www.jooq.org/), [Exposed](https://github.com/JetBrains/Exposed), and [KTorm](https://www.ktorm.org/).
 We refer the interested reader to those libraries for more advanced work for database processing using Kotlin.

 Figure \@ref(fig:DbProperties) illustrates the properties of the interfaces, `DatabaseIOIfc` and `DatabaseIfc` which represent the main functionality for working with databases.